programarivm/reactnet/README.md

 ## Dragnet

-> I needed to visually spot who was connected to my network and I wanted to practise my React skills, so I decided to write Dragnet.
+Dragnet is a real-time network traffic monitoring tool that uses a web interface with charts.

-TODO: Write some documentation.
+> TODO: Write documentation.